ruilisi/fortune-sheet/packages/react/README.md

 # @fortune-sheet/react

-FortuneSheet is an online spreadsheet component library that provides out-of-the-box features just like Excel
+FortuneSheet is a drop-in javascript spreadsheet library that provides rich features like Excel and Google Sheets

 See our repo [fortune-sheet](https://github.com/ruilisi/fortune-sheet) for more information.